Ernest Radford

 Ernest William Radford (1857–1919) was an English poet, critic and socialist.
 He was a follower of William Morris, and one of the organisers in the Arts and Crafts Movement; he acted as secretary to the Arts and Crafts Exhibition Society.

 He was also one of the Rhymers' Club group of poets of the 1890s, contributing to the two anthologies they produced.
-He married in 1883 Caroline Maitland (1858–1920), generally known as Dollie Radford, and also a poet and writer.
+He married Caroline Maitland in 1883 (1858–1920), generally known as Dollie Radford, and also a poet and writer.

 Early life

 He was the son of George David Radford, a draper in Plymouth; the writer Ada Wallas, was his sister.
 Another sister, Florence Amelia, was the mother of Arthur Ewart Popham.
 He was educated at Amersham Hall school, near Reading, Berkshire.
 He matriculated at Trinity Hall, Cambridge in 1874, graduating LL.B. in 1878 and LL.M. in 1885.
 He entered the Middle Temple in 1876, and was called to the bar in 1880.